mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 >
 > --Genesis 27:43-44 (ESV) [emphasis added]

-When Rachel commanded Joseph to flee to Haran, she told him to “arise,” “flee,” and “stay.”
+When Rachel commanded Jacob to flee to Haran, she told him to “arise,” “flee,” and “stay.”
 At the end of the Jacob story, God commands Jacob to “arise,” “go up,” and “stay.”
 Jacob’s flight from the land is being reversed[^1].